 Secure Legal Help from an OSHA Lawyer in New Orleans

 You do not technically have to prove fault to secure workers’ compensation benefits in New Orleans.
-You may receive workers’ comp benefits even without demonstrating that your employer caused your injury.
+You may receive workers’ compensation benefits even without demonstrating that your employer caused your injury.

 This means that you might not need to demonstrate that your employer violated OSHA standards of conduct before your accident.
 However, you may still want to ensure that the incident is reported to OSHA.
 If your employer violated legal standards and caused your injury, it may be sanctioned.
 This could prevent further accidents from occurring in the future.